csuka/ansible_role_controller/README.md

 # Ansible Role - Controller

 This role installs and configures Ansible to be used as a controller node for EL 8 and 9 systems.

+An Ansible user is created with sudo privileges on the node.
+Ansilbe itself is installed using pip.
-A specific Python version is installed as well, Ansible is installed with that chosen python version.
-The epel repo is installed as well
+To do so, a specific Python version is installed as well, Ansible is installed with that chosen python version.
+To ensure all required packages can be installed, the epel repo is installed as well.

 ```yaml
 # since there are several reserved variables, e.g. ansible version,